 The height of VHF radio antenna systems is crucial because radio waves, like visible light, transmit in a straight line-of-sight.
 Obstacles such as trees will reduce clarity if it is too low.
 The taller the antenna, the wider the VHF frequency range is.

 It is not easy for new boaters to acknowledge the importance of this radio component and figure out the way VHF transmissions function.
-Therefore, in this article, we have compiled a set of information about VHF signals, VHF range formula, and other knowledge such as:
+Therefore, in this article, we have compiled a set of information about VHF signals, VHF range formulas, and other knowledge.

 To help you understand VHF radio communication properly.
 Moreover, tips in operating VHF antennas and VHF’s antenna mounting techniques are also provided for boaters to practice installing VHF antennas more efficiently and effortlessly.
 Continue reading to learn more!